Overseeding, intensive grazing (ROI only)

 Tetraploid grass seed

-The larger, more upright, leaves also make the swards easier to graze.
-The more open growth habit of these grasses, however, makes this mixture less suited to heavier soil types due to an increased risk of poaching.
+The larger, more upright leaves also make the swards easier to graze.
+The more open-growth habit of these grasses, however, makes this mixture less suited to heavier soil types due to an increased risk of poaching.

-Key benefits
+Product benefits

 - Increased palatability driving higher intakes

-- High-quality tetraploid grasses giving superior animal performance
+- High-quality grasses giving superior animal performance

 - Excellent sward utilisation